mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Linyu, I did what I could.
 The fire... surprised everyone.
 We were already engaged by the time-"

 "Fuck the fire," I growled and stood up.
-"My mother meant something.
-Casra was willing to die for hae people, but you promised me you would never let it come to that.
+"My mother was willing to die to restore justice to Ulukoma.
+But you promised me you would never let it come to that.
 A promise means 'no matter what'."

 "Linyu," she called to me as I stormed behind the ziyu, "stop this nonsense."